 Other than that, the main drawback is the lack of long-term growth potential.
 Any bank or building society deposit will struggle to grow in line with inflation over the long term.
 This means the spending power of your money can erode over time.

-But the Consumer Price Index measure of inflation is 6.2% in March 2022.
-This suggests that after a year, your £10,000 plus £100 of interest will only buy £9,473 worth of goods and services.
-You gain £100 in simple terms, yet lose about £527 in real terms.
+But the Consumer Price Index measure of inflation is 9.2% in March 2023.
+This suggests that after a year, your £10,000 plus £325 of interest will only buy around £9,400 worth of goods and services.
+You gain £325 in simple terms, yet lose about £600 in real terms.

-Let’s hope this is an extreme example and that inflation starts to fall back pretty soon!
+Let’s hope that inflation starts to fall back pretty soon!

 The graph below, from Moneybox, helps illustrate the lack of growth potential with Cash ISAs, compared with stocks and shares.
 You may be attracted to the smooth line, with no fluctuations in value.
 But as the example above shows, you’re just exchanging volatility risk for inflation risk.